-(a) Offsets for VOC and NOx are required if the source will be located within the designated area or within the Ozone Precursor Distance.
+(1) Offsets for VOC and NOx are required if the source will be located within the designated area or within the ozone precursor distance.

-(10) "Ozone Precursor Distance" means the distance in kilometers from the nearest boundary of a designated ozone nonattainment or maintenance area within which a major new or modified source of VOC or NOx is considered to significantly affect that designated area.
+(2) Ozone precursor distance is the distance in kilometers from the nearest boundary of an ozone designated area within which a major new or modified source of VOC or NOx is considered to significantly affect that designated area.
 The determination of significance is made by either the formula method or the demonstration method.

 (a) The Formula Method.